Skip to main content

 Thermal Efficiency

 Thermal efficiency is a measure of how effectively an engine converts the energy from fuel into useful work.
-It is defined as the ratio of the work output to the heat input, expressed as a percentage.
-In this case, with a thermal efficiency of 20%, only 20% of the energy input is converted into work, while the rest is lost as heat.
+It is defined as the ratio of the useful work output to the total energy input, expressed as a percentage.
+In this case, with a thermal efficiency of 20%, only 20% of the energy consumed by the engine is converted into work, while the remaining 80% is lost as waste heat.

 Recommended video: